javierromancsa/OSS-real-time-ingestion-enrichment/adx-kusto-sink-connector.md

 ![pic](https://github.com/javierromancsa/images/blob/main/adx-kusto-sink-04.png)

-### Edit config to enable log and dead letter queues
+### If you completed earlier modules your connector should have crash due to a Key value for one of the records.
+Never the less it's a  good time to enable logging behavior and dead letter queues to the config.
 ```
 "errors.log.enable" : "true",
 "behavior.on.error" :"log",